-Around the he time that the show ended we found ourselves on the Aquaduct.
-Because it is underground it is just like walking along a concrete road, stretching into the desert.
+Around the time that the show ended we found ourselves on the aquaduct.
+Because it’s underground it is just like walking along a concrete road, stretching into the desert.
 Every once in a while you pass huge manhole covers and underneath you can hear the river rushing along.
-As we walked Cameron read the history of the Aquaduct to us off of his phone, and what a contentious history it is.
-Shady things were done to the farmers of Owens Valley and to the environment in order to supply LA with the water it is drinking.
+As we walked Cameron read the history of the aquaduct to us off of his phone, and what a contentious history it is.
+Shady things were done to the farmers of Owens Valley and to the environment in order to supply LA with it’s drinking water.
 Down here the drought is so felt.
-Everything is so dry and every field we walk past, every hoveling farm house we saw, brought home how strange it was to be walking on top of a river of water, underneath the ground, encased in concrete, secreted away for the needs of millions of people out on the coast.
+Everything is dry and every field we walk past, every hoveling farm house we saw, brought home how strange it was to be walking on top of a river of water, underneath the ground, encased in concrete, secreted away for the needs of millions of people out on the coast.
 It brought home the strange things we humans have done in the name of survival and money and power and privilege.

 Last night we were not the only people night hiking, every time we turned around we could see a string of headlamps following us through the desert.
 Ahead of us were the blinking red lights of the Mesa Windfarm, all flashing in unison.
 There had been trail rumors that there was a wind advisory out, but when we looked at the weather for the surrounding area we didn’t see anything.
 There had been a pleasant breeze but once we reached the wind farm the wind predictably picked up, gusts blowing us off our feet.
 The giant wind turbines surrounded us, their huge blades making deep whooshing noises as they cut through the air, their outlines barely visible in the dark night.
 We hunkered down behind a building to eat dinner and then pushed on through the wind back up into the mountains.